 - Can they stabilize their back?
 Because if their hips and thoracic spine are not moving, they may be able to help their back survive if their low back is stable.

-With this thought process in mind, I present to you 6 Exercises for Low Back Health (To receive a convenient pdf handout of these exercises, please sign up for my newsletter, and enter “low back” in the comments field):
+With this thought process in mind, I present to you 6 Exercises for Low Back Health:

 How to hip hinge: Stand with your back a few inches from a wall, with feet about hip width apart, and knees slightly bent (10-20 degrees).
 Keeping your back straight, try to touch your buttocks to the wall without losing your balance (hint: this will require bending your torso forward) and then stand up again.
 Once you can do this, move very slightly away from the wall and repeat.
 This time, you will be more bent over when you touch.
 Continue to do this until you are no longer able to touch the wall and maintain your balance.
 Go slightly closer and perform repetitions of this movement, each time returning to the starting position without rounding the back.
 If you are not sure if your back is straight, place your hand on your low back, with fingers outstretched and make sure the entire hand stays in contact with the back the entire time.
 If you lose contact, your back has rounded.